morepurplemorebetter/world-explorer/Readme.md

 <br clear="both"/>
 <br>

-Enable this module in scene settings.
+Enable this module for a scene in the scene's configuration.
 Once enabled, a tool button will be available in the canvas controls to the left.
 With those, you can either edit the map in toggle mode (where you hide/reveal grid spaces one at time) or in reveal, partial, or hide modes.
-The tools also allow you to quickly change the opacity for the GM and to reset the entire map (hiding or revealing everything).
+You can also quickly change the opacity for the GM and reset the entire map (hiding or revealing everything).

 <hr>